akumina/AkuminaDev/docs/PatchNotes-WidgetPropertyChanges-55-62.md

 ---
-id: Widget Property Changes for 6.2 (from 5.5)
+title: Widget Property Changes for 6.2 (from 5.5)
-title: Page Indexing
+id: PatchNotes-WidgetPropertyChanges-55-62
 ---

 As of 10.17.24